allison9y/prestoi/README.md

 ## Citing This Work

-Any publication that discloses findings arising from using this program should cite:
+If you find this work is useful, please cite:
 ```bibtex
 @article{
 }